Sknala/yummyfier/README.md

 - Food recipe web application for users interested in cooking
 - App has various options and categories from vegetarian to meat
 - App aims to reduce food waste, save time and inspire
-- We are using TheMealDB API to fetch recipes and ingridients

 Idea in short:
 - You have ingredients in your fridge but you don't know what you can make of them